Hoopaugi/Message-Board/plan.md

 - What to do when an user navigates to a thread they have hidden.
 - Ability to follow threads.
 Would require the implementation of some sort of notification system
 - Ability for users to show their username attached to comments and threads.
 (Would go against the anonymous principle)
+- Document PUT and DELETE methods relating to updating and deleting threads and comments
+- How to keep track of which comments, threads and users the user has hidden.
+(Most likely something in the frontend)

 ## 2. Tech stack & Development practices